-Tab E
+Appendix E

-Guidelines on Interrogations Conducted Pursuant to the Presidential Memorandum of Motification of 17 September 2001
+Guidelines on Interrogations Conducted Pursuant to the

-These Guidelines address the conduct of interrogations of persons who are detained pursuant to the authorities set forth in the Memorandum of Notification of 17 September 2001.
+These Guidelines address the conduct of interrogations of persons who are detained pursuant to the authorities set forth in

 These Guidelines complement internal Directorate of Operations guidance relating to the conduct of interrogations.
 In the event of any inconsistency between existing DO guidance and these Guidelines, the provisions of these Guidelines shall control.